Cognigy/Documentation/docs/en/docs/live-agent/reports/supervisor-overview.md

 | AVG RESOLUTION TIME     | Indicates the average value when an Agent resolved a conversation. |
 | RESOLVED                | Indicates how many conversations were resolved by Agents.          |

-Additionaly, you can filter the data in the table according to the agent's status.
+Additionally, you can filter the data in the table according to the agent's status.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA_Supervisor_overview_2.png" width="100%" alt="Live Agent Supervisor overview 2" />
-  <figcaption></figcaption>
+  <figcaption>Conversations by Agents chart</figcaption>
 </figure>

 ## View a Report

-To create this chart and to see real-time conversations data in overview, do the following:
+To view a report, do the following:

+1. Open the Live Agent interface.
-1. Go to Live Agent.
+2. Go to **Reports > Overview**.
-2. In the upper-left corner, click **Reports**.
-3. On the upper-left side, click **Overview**.
-4. On the upper-left side of the report page, select an **Inbox** you want to inspect in the drop-down list.
+3. At the top of the report, from the **Inbox** list,select an Inbox you want to inspect.

-The chart will be updated with the corresponding data related to the selected Inbox.
+The report will be updated with the corresponding data related to the selected Inbox.

 ## More Information